Skip to content

 • purus-lint — Uses lint.* settings and entry for file discovery

-Command-line options (e.g. --output, --directory) override config values.
+Command-line options (e.g. --output, --entry) override config values.

 Purus can also be used as a Node.js library.